VAMDC/Standards/doc/source/dataModel/vamdcxsams/speciesMolecules.rst

 	*	**fullyAssigned** optional boolean attribute, "true" defines that the state is fully described by a set of good quantum numbers.

+	*	**auxillary** optional boolean attribute, that defaults to "false".
+		This attribute should be set to true if and only if a state was added to be referenced as *energyOrigin* of **StateEnergy** or *lowestEnergyStateRef* of :ref:`NuclearSpinIsomer` and does not actually match the conditions of a query that produced the document.

 	*	optional **Description** string element, where arbitrary name of state can be given.